evnbr/bindery/docs/getting-started.md

 ---
 layout: page
+title:  Introduction
-title:  Intro
+shortTitle: Intro
 permalink: /intro/
 order: 0
 ---

 <!-- ## Intro -->

+### Getting Started

 Welcome.

-If you're a web designer, bindery.js lets you think about books as an extension of responsive design.
-If you're a print designer, it enables you to express book layout programmatically, without giving up capabilities you know from InDesign.

-### Setup

-Just include the script in the same file as your content, and you're ready to go.
+Bindery is intended for web designers and developers of every skill level—you don't need any prior javascript experience.
+Just include the script tag in the same <span class='sc'>html</span> file as your content, and you're ready to go.
+Like this:

 {% highlight html %}
 <div class="content">
   <!-- The contents of your book -->
 </div>

-<script src="./bindery.min.js"></script>
+<script src="js/bindery.min.js"></script>
 <script>
   Bindery.makeBook({ source: '.content' });
 </script>
 {% endhighlight %}

-Use your usual web CSS however you choose.
-When printing, `96px = 1in`.
+Use your usual web CSS however you choose—96 CSS pixels equals 1 CSS inch.

-If you add book-specific styles, note that CSS supports print measurements like points (`pt`), pica (`pc`), inches (`in`), and millimeters (`mm`).
+If you add book-specific styles, don't forget that CSS supports print measurements like points (`pt`), pica (`pc`), inches (`in`), and millimeters (`mm`).
 You'll want to steer clear of viewport-specific units like `vh` or `vw`.